gomezarroyo/CHSL2019/RNAseq.md

 2) Python for iteration
 3) Data design (see link in slides)
 4) Download ATOM
+5) Download or look for bpipe software for paralallelyzing

 Notes:
 1) Always remove duplicates for DNA seq data.
 You do not need to remove/mark duplicates in RNAseq data.